-- 2.2.3.2.1.
-Linear Low Density: Bag type identification markings must read either "NEW--100% linear low density polyethylene" or "NEW--100% LLDPE." - 2.2.3.2.2.
-Tri-Extruded: Bag type identification markings must read "NEW--Tri-Ex-truded Polyethylene."
+- 2.2.3.3.1.
+Linear Low Density: Bag type identification markings must read either "NEW--100% linear low density polyethylene" or "NEW--100% LLDPE." - 2.2.3.3.2.
+Tri-Extruded: Bag type identification markings must read "NEW--Tri-Extruded Polyethylene."

-2.2.3.3.1.
+2.2.3.4.1.
 Responsibility for Inspection: The film manufacturer and the supplier are both responsible for performance of all inspection requirements as specified herein.
 They may use their own or any other facilities suitable for the performance of such inspection requirements, unless such facilities are disapproved by the JCIBPC.

-2.2.3.3.2.
+2.2.3.4.2.
 Right to Perform Inspection or Testing: Reasonable inspection or tests deemed necessary may be performed by the JCIBPC to assure that materials conform to prescribed specifications.

-2.2.3.3.3.
+2.2.3.4.3.
 Inspection or Testing Expense: Expense for such inspection or testing shall be borne by the film manufacturer or supplier.

-- 2.2.3.3.4.
-Certification Required by the JCIBPC: - 2.2.3.3.4.1.
-Submission of Samples: All manufacturers of polyethylene must submit samples to a private testing laboratory selected by the JCIBPC for certification that materials meet all prescribed specifications. - 2.2.3.3.4.2.
-Responsibility for Components and Materials: The film and/or PE film bag manufacturers shall be responsible for insuring that films or PE film bags are manufactured, examined and tested in accordance with approved specifications and standards for polyethylene described in sections 2.2.3.1 through 2.2.3.15. - 2.2.3.3.4.3.
-Certification of Film Furnished: PE film manufacturers and/or fabricators shall certify to customers that the PE film furnished has been manufactured in a NAFTA country for use as cotton bale covers and meets the material specifications herein, and that the manufacturer is on the JCIBPC's approved list.
+2.2.3.4.4.1.
+Submission of Samples: All manufacturers of polyethylene must submit samples to a private testing laboratory selected by the JCIBPC for certification that materials meet all prescribed specifications.

+2.2.3.4.4.2.
+Responsibility for Components and Materials: The film and/or PE film bag manufacturers shall be responsible for insuring that films or PE film bags are manufactured, examined and tested in accordance with approved specifications and standards for polyethylene described in sections 2.2.3.1 through 2.2.3.15.

+2.2.3.4.4.3.
+Certification of Film Furnished: PE film manufacturers and/or fabricators shall certify to customers that the PE film furnished has been manufactured in a NAFTA country for use as cotton to customers that the PE film furnished has been manufactured in a NAFTA country for use as cotton bale covers and meets the material specifications herein, and that the manufacturer is on the JCIBPC's approved list.
 In addition PE film manufacturers and/or fabricators shall satisfy the applicable requirements in section 4.1.
 Certificates of Analysis (COA) and 4.2.
 Approved List.

-2.2.3.4.
+2.2.3.5.
 Test Methods for PE film bags: